Aung San Suu Kyi: 2007 anti-government protests

-Protests led by Buddhist monks began on 19 August 2007 following steep fuel price increases, and continued each day, despite the threat of a crackdown by the military.
+Protests led by Buddhist monks during the Saffron Revolution began on 19 August 2007 after steep fuel price increases, and continued each day despite the threat of a military crackdown.

-On 22 September 2007, although still under house arrest, Aung San Suu Kyi made a brief public appearance at the gate of her residence in Yangon to accept the blessings of Buddhist monks who were marching in support of human rights.
-It was reported that she had been moved the following day to Insein Prison (where she had been detained in 2003), but meetings with UN envoy Ibrahim Gambari near her Rangoon home on 30 September and 2 October established that she remained under house arrest.
+On 22 September 2007, while still under house arrest, Aung San Suu Kyi made a brief public appearance at the gate of her residence in Yangon to accept the blessings of Buddhist monks who were marching in support of human rights.
+It was reported that she was moved the next day to Insein Prison (where she had been detained in 2003), but meetings with UN envoy Ibrahim Gambari near her Rangoon home on 30 September and 2 October established that she remained under house arrest.

 2009 trespass incident

 On 3 May 2009, an American man, identified as John Yettaw, swam across Inya Lake to her house uninvited and was arrested when he made his return trip three days later.
 He had attempted to make a similar trip two years earlier, but for unknown reasons was turned away.
-He later claimed at trial that he was motivated by a divine vision requiring him to notify her of an impending terrorist assassination attempt.
-On 13 May, Aung San Suu Kyi was arrested for violating the terms of her house arrest because the swimmer, who pleaded exhaustion, was allowed to stay in her house for two days before he attempted the swim back.
+He claimed at trial that he was motivated by a divine vision requiring him to notify her of an impending terrorist assassination attempt.
+On 13 May, Aung San Suu Kyi was arrested for violating the terms of her house arrest because Yettaw, who pleaded exhaustion, was allowed to stay in her house for two days before he attempted the swim back.
 Aung San Suu Kyi was later taken to Insein Prison, where she could have faced up to five years' confinement for the intrusion.
 The trial of Aung San Suu Kyi and her two maids began on 18 May and a small number of protesters gathered outside.
-Diplomats and journalists were barred from attending the trial; however, on one occasion, several diplomats from Russia, Thailand and Singapore and journalists were allowed to meet Aung San Suu Kyi.
+Diplomats and journalists were barred from attending the trial, but on one occasion, several diplomats from Russia, Thailand and Singapore and journalists were allowed to meet Aung San Suu Kyi.
 The prosecution had originally planned to call 22 witnesses.
-It also accused John Yettaw of embarrassing the country.
+It also accused Yettaw of embarrassing the country.
 During the ongoing defence case, Aung San Suu Kyi said she was innocent.
 The defence was allowed to call only one witness (out of four), while the prosecution was permitted to call 14 witnesses.
 The court rejected two character witnesses, NLD members Tin Oo and Win Tin, and permitted the defence to call only a legal expert.
-According to one unconfirmed report, the junta was planning to, once again, place her in detention, this time in a military base outside the city.
+According to one unconfirmed report, the junta was planning to place her in detention again, this time in a military base outside the city.
 In a separate trial, Yettaw said he swam to Aung San Suu Kyi's house to warn her that her life was "in danger".
 The national police chief later confirmed that Yettaw was the "main culprit" in the case filed against Aung San Suu Kyi.
 According to aides, Aung San Suu Kyi spent her 64th birthday in jail sharing biryani rice and chocolate cake with her guards.